 CDC STI Treatment Guidelines list three first-line regimens for symptomatic BV: oral metronidazole 500 mg twice daily for 7 days, vaginal metronidazole gel 0.75% once daily for 5 days, or 2% clindamycin vaginal cream at bedtime for 7 days.
 Each has comparable cure rates.
 In detail:

 Alternative regimens include tinidazole 2g orally once daily for 2 days, or oral clindamycin 300mg twice daily for 7 days.
 The choice depends on pregnancy status, allergies, side-effect profile, and preference for oral vs. topical.
-Your provider will review these with you in the intake.
+Your clinician will review these with you in the intake.

 Vaginal discharge and irritation have several possible causes beyond BV, and each responds to different treatment.
 Yeast infection, trichomoniasis (an STI), UTI, and atrophic vaginitis can all mimic BV symptoms but require different first-line medications.
 The distinguishing features are discharge character, odor, itching, and the timing relative to sex or menses.
 Here's how they typically differ: